-In an advertisement for the disinfectant (!)
-Lysol, a woman asks herself why her husband becomes more and more indifferent.
+In one of the advertisements for the disinfectant (!)
+Lysol in the 1950s, a woman asks herself why her husband becomes more and more indifferent.
 The answer, of course, is because she didn’t take the right hygienic precautions (in other words: she didn’t disinfect her vagina with Lysol).
 Naturally, this negligence leads to an unhappy marriage.
 And why didn’t the guy tell his wife he doesn’t want to get close with her anymore?
 Because he senses that important stuff like this is his wife’s business and she should take the necessary precautions so she stays ‘glamorous, dainty and lovable’.
 And that’s why: ‘For Feminine Hygiene – always use Lysol.’

 Period! is an independent, online magazine about all aspects of menstruation.
 Period! is not intended as a substitute for medical advice.
 If you’re suffering from medical complaints, always visit your doctor or GP.
 Editorial articles can contain affiliate links.
 Sponsored collaborations can be found in the category Spotlight.
 Do you have any questions?
 Check our Contact page.